lucasb-eyer/go-colorful/README.md

 hex := c.Hex()
 h, s, v := c.Hsv()
 x, y, z := c.Xyz()
+x, y, Y := c.Xyy()
 l, a, b := c.Lab()
 l, u, v := c.Luv()
 h, c, l := c.Hcl()
 ```

+Note that, because of Go's unfortunate choice of requiring an initial uppercase,
+the name of the functions relating to the xyY space are just off.
+If you have
+any good suggestion, please open an issue.
+(I don't consider XyY good.)

 ### Comparing colors
 In the RGB color space, the Euclidian distance between colors *doesn't* correspond